-Thanks to Robert Atkins low-carb, high-fat (LCHF) diets such as Paleo and Keto have become very popular, but whats best for health and or weight loss.
+Thanks to Robert Atkins, low-carb, high-fat (LCHF) diets such as Paleo and Keto have become very popular, but what’s best for health and weight loss?

-The Paleo and Keto Diets are similar in some ways, but the variations in principles make them unique from one another often with different outcomes.
+The Paleo and Ketogenic Diets are similar in some ways, but the variations in principles make them unique from one another, often with different outcomes.

-Paleo vs Keto “Two low-carb diets, two distinct ways of thinking”.
+Paleo & Keto are two low-carb diets and two distinct ways of thinking about health.

 The Keto Diet eventuated as a dietary intervention for conditions like epilepsy.
-More recently it has been shown to have promising results reversing insulin resistance and type 2 diabetes.
-There are also studies being conducted on Alzheimers Disease.
+More recently, it has been shown to have promising results in reversing insulin resistance and type 2 diabetes.
+There are also studies being conducted on Alzheimer’s Disease.

 The objective of Keto is to force the body into a state of ketosis.